 This website has been created to present analysis of the Professional Snooker Tour.
 Please note that it is not intended to be a source of snooker statistics – there are already plenty of sites out there for this purpose.
 Instead, I will be using analysis to explore different aspects of the ranking system and the structure of the Professional Tour.
 More…

-I have made a few changes to the site for the 2012/13 season in order to make the site easier for me to update, and easier for users to navigate.
+I made a few changes to the site for the 2012/13 season in order to make the site easier for me to update, and easier for users to navigate.

 - My preview of the 2013 World Championship